mx1001/boxcutter_manual/docs/index.md

 - [Boxcutter 712](https://masterxeon1001.com/2019/04/12/boxcutter-712-release-notes/)
 - [Boxcutter 713](https://masterxeon1001.com/2019/07/10/boxcutter-713-release-notes/)

 From 2016 to this very moment we have been working on this tool and the refinement of the ideas we hope to convey.
-And to say the journey hasn't been "uneventful" would be an understatement.
+And to say the journey has been "eventful" would be an understatement.

 Our competition is fierce but we're never one to give up.
 A good idea is bound to get around.
 ![shape](img/index/competition.png)